Alestrix/venusos2influx/README.md

 ## Why?

-Why I didn't want to use [venus-influx-loader](https://github.com/victronenergy/venus-influx-loader):
+Q: Why I didn't want to use [venus-influx-loader](https://github.com/victronenergy/venus-influx-loader):
+A:
 - It doesn't support password authentication towards the battery (i.e. towards the MQTT server)
 - It reads a gazillion times more values and stores them into influx than I'm interested in
 - It creates one measurement for every value stored, I wanted the values as different fields inside the same measurement

+Q: Why is the project called venusos2influx and the program bat2influx?
+A: I changed my mind after I had set up the name and forgot about it.
+Now I don't bother changing it again.

 ## Mentions